The Child Dreamer

 A Dead Dreamer Prequel

 Catori sighed in relief when I walked through the forest carrying my burdens.
-She was sitting by a ᚠᛁᚱᛖ on the edge of the forest as if she had been waiting for me.
+She was sitting by a fire on the edge of the forest as if she were waiting for me.
 Or waiting for the smoke to bellow from the other side.
 As I approached her, she stood to greet me with a smile.
 My hands fumbled to move the bags of meat to one side so I could fish out the necklace from my pocket.
 As I pulled it out, her eyes beamed.

 “What is this?” she asked.

-I held my hand out towards her.
+I held my hand out toward her.
 “A gift.
 It can’t make up for everything, but to say thank you for taking care of me as if I were one of your own all these years.”